ErrorCraft/Score-Based-Damage/README.md

 # Score-Based Damage

-There is a bug that instantly kills if you take damage from a different source (for example from another entity) after you applied damage.
-This is unfortunately on Mojang's end, and they won't fix it, since higher effect amplifiers aren't supported.
-I'm still looking for a way to fix or circumvent this.
-See [these](https://bugs.mojang.com/browse/MC-170768) [two](https://bugs.mojang.com/browse/MC-10755) bug reports for a bit more information about it.
+Because [MC-19690](https://bugs.mojang.com/browse/MC-19690) was fixed, I was able to use a different method of applying damage without getting the fake death.
+This means that the bug that instantly killed you if you took damage from a different source after you applied damage is no longer present in the data pack as of version `1.4.0`.

 ### [Download here](https://github.com/ErrorCraft/Score-Based-Damage/releases)